 ProtonDrive, Proton’s upcoming cloud storage option, helps mitigate the effects of data breaches by using end-to-end encryption.
 This means your files are encrypted on your device before they are sent to our servers, and only you have the ability to decrypt them.
 Therefore, even if our servers were somehow accessed, no one, not even Proton, would be able to access the files.

-You can learn more about this security architecture in our ProtonDrive security model.
+You can learn more about this security architecture in our ProtonDrive security model(new window).
 The ProtonDrive beta will begin later this year.

 You can get a free secure email account from Proton Mail here.